huixie90/cpp_papers/concat.lwg.feedback.20230913.md

 ```
-[TODO] TK: common-arg is very generic (it is exposition-only); can we give a different name?
+[REMOVED] TK: common-arg is very generic (it is exposition-only); can we give a different name?
        JW: people should think of a better name - we don’t do that now
 [DONE] JW: maybe_const should be hyphenated
-[TODO] TK: [on advance-bwd] we always compute the end but we don’t need to do that for common; in Cartesian product there is something like that; the question is whether we want to do it here, too?
+[DONE] TK: [on advance-bwd] we always compute the end but we don’t need to do that for common; in Cartesian product there is something like that; the question is whether we want to do it here, too?
        JW: anybody want to have that replaced by the tool from Cartesian?
        JW: implementations can do that anyway
        TK: equivalent => the + is observable